makrai/notes/li19-speech-db-mental-survey.md

   * eg schizophrenia, depression, intellectual disabilities and drug disorders
 * Speech databases can be applied into many linguistic and non-linguistic
-  * discourse analyses, language acquisition, neuroscience, sociology, and psychopathology, and so forth
+  * discourse analyses, language acquisition, neuroscience, sociology, and psychopathology, etc
   * databases of patients with mental disorders can offer statistical support
-    * verbal productive and perceptive symptoms of stutterers, so as to provide
+    * verbal productive and perceptive symptoms of stutterers
-* brains can be learnt by AI for early screening and diagnosis.
-However, we
+* brains can be learnt by AI for early screening and diagnosis
   * hE few speech databases in Asia compared with those in the western
   * special characteristics of their languages, the significance of building
 * global epidemiology of mental disorders